anxosanchez/CRECE/CRECE-Moodle-GradeBook/slides/Moodle Training (2).md

-﻿

-MOODLE TRAINING

-— ADVANCED TOPICS —

-Office of Information Technology

-OVERVIEW OF TOPICS TO BE

-COVERED

-• Gradebook Aggregation

-• Course Beautification

-• Lessons

-– TOPIC 1 –

-GRADE AGGREGATION TOPICS
+﻿---
+theme: gaia
+size 16:9
+paginate: true
+header: CBHE-CRECE
+footer: University of Vigo
+_class: invert
+color: #FFF
+marp: true
+backgroundColor: #000
+---

+# MOODLE Advanced Training <!-- Fit -->

+---

+# GRADE Aggregation topics

 Weighted Mean, Simple Weighted Mean, and Natural

-GRADEBOOK SETUP
+---

+# Gradebook setup (i)

-• Gradebook can be edited to suit your
+- Gradebook can be edited to suit your specific needs.

-specific needs.

-– Grades can be grouped into categories for

-ease of use.
+- Grades can be grouped into categories for ease of use.
 – Grades can also be weighted.

-• All grade settings are changed in
+- All grade settings are changed in Gradebook.

-Gradebook.

-GRADEBOOK SETUP
+---

+# Gradebook setup (ii)
-• Once Gradebook is opened, selecting the “Setup” tab will allow

-instructors to manually add grade items, create and manage

-grade categories, manage category/item weights, and much
+- Once Gradebook is opened, selecting the “Setup” tab will allow instructors to manually add grade items, create and manage grade categories, manage category/item weights, and much more.

-more.

-CHANGING THE GRADEBOOK

-AGGREGATION METHOD
+---

+# Changing hanging the Gradebook

+## Aggregation method

-• For grade calculations, myCourses uses one of three
+- For grade calculations, myCourses uses one of three aggregation methods.

-aggregation methods.

-• To change the aggregation method for your course’s gradebook,

-select the “Edit” drop-down shown on the same line as your
+- To change the aggregation method for your course’s gradebook, select the “Edit” drop-down shown on the same line as your course’s name.

-course’s name.

-Then click “Edit settings.”
+- Then click “Edit settings.”

-CHANGING THE GRADEBOOK

-AGGREGATION METHOD

-• Now you’re able to manage

-how the grades are calculated

-for the entire course.
+- Now you’re able to manage how the grades are calculated for the entire course.

-• The “Aggregation” option allows

-you to select which grading
+---

+#Aggregation options
-method you would like to use.
+- Select which grading method you would like to use.

-• Also note that there is an option

-to drop the lowest grade(s).
+- Also note that there is an option to drop the lowest grade(s).

-WEIGHTED MEAN OF GRADES
+---

+# Weighted mean of grades
-• This method of aggregation is best

-used with grade categories.
+- This method of aggregation is best used with grade categories.

-• With it, you can assign each

-category to be worth a certain

-percentage of the overall course’s
+- With it, you can assign each category to be worth a certain percentage of the overall course’s grade.

-grade.

-• For example:
+- For example:

-– In my PHYS 2001 course, the

-homework that students do is worth

-20% of their grade.
+  - In my EQI2 2021 course, the project that students do is worth 30% of their grade.

-– Exams make up the remaining 80%.
+  - Exams make up the remaining 80%.

+---
 WEIGHTED MEAN OF GRADES

 • As an example, let’s consider the following grade set: